Choosing the Right Installer Type

 If you are not sure which installer to choose, verify the device’s operating system and architecture before proceeding.

-Taking a moment to confirm these details before downloading an installer can save time and prevent troubleshooting later in the setup process.
+Then follow the wizard selections carefully for policy and any OS-specific options.
+Taking a moment to confirm these details can save time and prevent troubleshooting later.